Top 6 Skype alternatives for businesses

 Another great option to consider is Troop Messenger.
 You’ll especially want to take a close look at it if the nature of your work requires extra tight security.
 For example, it seems Troop is popular with and caters to non-profits, security firms, and government teams.
 If they can trust Troop with their communication and data, you likely can too.

 In terms of capabilities, Troop has a lot of flexibility in terms of types of messaging.
-You can send text, audio, or video messages, either to individuals or chat groups.
+You can send text messages, audio recordings, or video, either to individuals or chat groups.
 You can easily attach and send files, or share your screen on a call without extra plugins.

 If you work with third-party contractors or vendors you’d like to bring into the conversation, you can do that too, with Troop’s “orange member” guest feature.
 And for your more forgetful moments, there’s a solid search feature with advanced filters.